Treacherous/treacherous/readme.md

 a working version to play with.
 If you want to minify it you can do `gulp minify` which will minify the output files, we don't minify by default.

+You can also run `gulp run-tests` which will run the tests to make sure everythign works as expected.

 ## Why should I use it?

 If you share code between multiple worlds (i.e nodejs, browser, mobile) then you may have had